fivethirtyeight/data/off-year-turnout-2023/README.md

 Each CSV is broken down by state.
 You can also access selected data used in this analysis from all five states in the spreadsheet `off-year-turnout-2023.xlsx` in this repo, which includes county-level turnout rates in off-year elections since 2011 and 2023 turnout rates in relation to data on race, education, urbanicity and the 2020 presidential election.

-Voter turnout data is included for off-year elections in which a major statewide office, a statewide ballot question or state-legislative elections were on the ballot.
+Voter turnout data is included for off-year elections in which a major statewide office, a statewide ballot question or state legislative elections were on the ballot.

 ## Data sources for each state are as follows: